-Noah is a human rights and communications associate with the UN Global Compact Network USA.
+Noah is a human rights coordinator with the UN Global Compact Network USA.
 In this role, he helps run programs and initiatives that support over 900 American companies doing business responsibly.
 He also manages Network USA's social media accounts.

 Before joining UN Global Compact Network USA, Noah was a Law & Policy Intern with OutRight Action International, a research fellow with The National Union for Democracy in Iran (NUFDI), and co-editor of RightsViews, a Columbia University blog published by the Institute for the Study of Human Rights (ISHR).
 He also worked as a Faculty Specialist in the Laboratory of Cognition and Emotion and the Laboratory of Motivated Cognition at UMD.
 In addition, Noah has been published with Amnesty International and has presented his psychological research at the Association for Psychological Sciences Annual Convention.